The Melting Pot of Penang

 The iconic bright blue of Cheong Fatt Tze’s mansion

-Also, Sun Yat Sen, who was involved in the 1911 Chinese Revolution to end imperial rule in China and was president of the new Republic of China also lived in Penang for a while and you can visit his house in a quiet, unassuming street of Georgetown.
+Another former resident was Sun Yat Sen. He was involved in the 1911 Chinese Revolution to end imperial rule in China and was president of the new Republic of China.
+You can visit his house, now a museum, in a quiet, unassuming street of Georgetown.

-Little India is a lively, colourful district as Bollywood hits blast out of the shops selling saris, jewellery, South Indian food and DVDs while the smell of chai and sandalwood fill the air.
+From China to India – in just a few streets I entered Little India, a lively, colourful district as Bollywood hits blast out of the shops selling saris, jewellery, South Indian food and DVDs while the smell of chai and sandalwood fill the air.

 The sprawling Kek Lok Si temple, Penang